 - Weekly “Drop Everything and Read!” sessions for Years 7 and 8.

 - National and internal writing competitions, with prizes awarded.

-- The opportunity to write and share their own blog posts on the school blog, (accessible from the school website’s homepage).
+- The opportunity to write and share their own blog posts in the school newsletter, The Dragon.

 - A wide and regularly updated variety of resources at the school library.

 At St. George’s, we want to encourage all pupils to improve their literacy through reading.
 In tutor times, pupils are encouraged to read for enjoyment, however we would also like to inspire pupils to read outside of school as well.